 Based on the information gathered in this workbook so far, shape up your change plan approach - the core of your Change Plan.

-Chapter Five: Exercise One - Fill out the mindmap below to plan your change impact assessment workshop(s).
+Chapter Five: Exercise One - Fill out the mind map below to plan your change plan workshop(s).

 Chapter Six - Behavioural Change - High-Level Playbook